Semrush vs Serpstat: Which SEO Tool is Best for Your Business?

 It's also important to mention that Semrush has a much larger backlink database.
 So, some links will show up on Semrush that might not appear on Serpstat.

-The Serpstat backlink tool shows you all of your backlinks with their anchor text, referring domains, and the Trust Rank and Page Rank of each link.
+The Serpstat backlink analysis tool shows you all of your backlinks with their anchor text, referring domains, and the Trust Rank and Page Rank of each link.
 This enables you to check them for quality.

 The backlink checker dashboard is easy to navigate and it has all of the basics that you would need.
 However, it lacks some of the finer filtering options that make it easy to dig through the data.